Inputs, outputs, and controls

 Changing parameters after a prediction

 After a prediction has been submitted and results have been returned, it’s possible to change inputs and/or parameters and rerun the prediction.
 However, in doing so, you will note that any inputs or parameters that have changed are emphasized with a yellow border.
-For example, if a prediction request completed for HLA-A*02:01 and the user now adds HLA-A*01:01, the allele input control will look similar to below:
+For example, if a prediction request is completed for HLA-A02:01 and the user now adds HLA-A*01:01, the allele input control will look similar to below:

-The purpose of this emphasis is to alert users that the results that are currently displayed do not match the currently selected parameters / inputs.
+The purpose of this emphasis is to alert users that the results that are currently displayed do not match the currently selected parameters/inputs.

 Tabular results

-The applications on the NXGT may have several types of outputs.
+The applications on the NGT may have several types of outputs.
 The most common type of output will be tabular.
 Result tables contain a fair amount of functionality that should allow for an elementary analysis of the output.
 Some of the table functionality and its controls are described in this section.

 Sorting & filtering rows